 A shot-blocking force from Gabon who became a EuroLeague defensive king after a brief NBA stint, defining his career through relentless hustle and timing.

-Stéphane Lasme's basketball journey is a testament to the global reach of the game and the value of a singular, elite skill.
-The Gabonese forward made his mark at the University of Massachusetts, leading the nation in blocked shots, which propelled him to a second-round NBA draft selection.
-His time in the league was brief, but he found his true calling in European basketball.
-Across Greece, Russia, and Turkey, Lasme transformed into a defensive institution.
-His leaping ability and impeccable timing earned him the EuroLeague Best Defender award in 2013, a rare honor for an import player.
-The pinnacle came in 2016 when he led Galatasaray to the EuroCup title and was named Finals MVP, cementing his legacy as one of Europe's most impactful and feared defensive presences of his era.
+Stéphane Lasme led the nation in blocked shots at the University of Massachusetts, earning a second-round NBA draft selection.
+The Gabonese forward, born in 1982, found his true calling in European basketball.
+Across Greece, Russia, and Turkey, he transformed into a defensive institution, winning the EuroLeague Best Defender award in 2013.
+The pinnacle came in 2016 when he led Galatasaray to the EuroCup title and was named Finals MVP.
+His leaping ability and impeccable timing made him one of Europe's most impactful and feared defensive presences of his era.

 1981–1996